- Animal Production: parasite control, manure management

 - Sustainable Communities: new business opportunities

-Develop an education and outreach program that promotes compost as an alternative stall bedding material and composting as a responsible manure management strategy.
+Develop an education and outreach program that promotes compost as an alternative stall bedding material and composting as an effective manure management strategy.
+This program will include: